Rhoban/footstepnet_envs/README.md

 - **Step 3**: The planner compute all the steps in order to go to the position chosen by the forecast.
 - **Step 4**: The step sequence is executed on the real robot.

-Consult the associated article for more informations : [FootstepNet: an Efficient Actor-Critic Method for Fast On-line Bipedal Footstep Planning and Forecasting](https://arxiv.org/pdf/2403.12589)
+Consult the associated article for more information : [FootstepNet: an Efficient Actor-Critic Method for Fast On-line Bipedal Footstep Planning and Forecasting](https://arxiv.org/pdf/2403.12589)

 ## Installation